 While most costs are covered in the programme and tour fee, participants will have to arrange their own travel to and from Teesside and accommodation in Teesside for the duration of the programme.

 The closest train station is Middlesbrough Station.
 Middlesbrough Station | Train Times and Info - Northern (northernrailway.co.uk).
 Teesside University, Premier Inn and Holiday Inn Express are all within walking distance of the train station.

 The closest airport is Teesside International Airport Home - Teesside International Airport

 Teesside Airport has flights to and from Dublin, Belfast, Amsterdam, London, Southampton, Bristol and Aberdeen.

-If you have successfully applied and purchased your ticket, you can cancel your ticket at any time by notifying info@UKRA.co.uk.
+If you have successfully applied and been issued with your invoice, you can cancel your ticket at any time by notifying info@UKRA.co.uk.

 Your entitlement to a refund of your ticket price will be as follows:

-100% refund of ticket price: If cancelled within 21 days of ticket purchase
+100% refund of ticket price: If cancelled within 7 days of receipt of invoice

 If you do not want to cancel your ticket, but wish to transfer it to a colleague within your company, please contact us at info@UKRA.co.uk.